beothorn/OneClickStableDifusionAutomatic1111Colab/README.md

 Create an account at [huggingface](https://huggingface.co)

+Accept the agreement for the SD [model 1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5)

 Create a token at [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens)

 Copy the token and run this colab, give it permission to access google drive.